-- 4.8.1 The Accountable Body would not be required to comply with an Accountability Board decision in the following circumstances: - (a) the decision does not comply with the Financial Regulations of the Accountable Body; - (b) the decision would be contrary to any requirements laid out in all agreements, including the SLA and the Joint Committee Agreement, for which the Accountable Body is responsible; - (c) the decision is unlawful; or - (d) the decision does not comply with the requirements of this Assurance Framework.

-- 4.8.2 In circumstances where there is a conflict between the Accountable Body and the Accountability Board, the following process will be used in order to resolve the issue: - (a) In the first instance, any dispute will be escalated to the Chairman of the Strategic Board and the Section 151 Officer of the Accountable Body within 10 working days of the dispute arising.
-The Chairman of the Strategic Board and the Section 151 Officer will discuss the issue and, in good faith, attempt to resolve any such dispute in order to bring about an agreement on the action required to resolve issue. - (b) In the event that the Chairman of the Strategic Board and the Section 151 officer of the Accountable Body are unable to resolve the dispute, the matter will be referred to the Government (or grant awarding body of not the Government) for consideration. - 4.8.3 In circumstances where there is a conflict between the Accountable Body and the Strategic Board, the following process will be used in order to resolve the issue: - (a) In the first instance, any dispute would be escalated to the Chairman of the Strategic Board and the Section 151 Officer of the Accountable Body within 10 working days of the dispute arising.
-The Chairman of the Strategic Board and the Section 151 Officer to agree to discuss and, in good faith, attempt to resolve any such dispute and try and reach agreement on the action required to resolve the decision. - (b) In the event that the Chairman of the Strategic Board and the Section 151 officer of the Accountable Body are unable to resolve the dispute, the matter will be referred to the Government (or grant awarding body of not the Government) for consideration.
+- 4.7.1 The Accountable Body would not be required to comply with an Accountability Board decision in the following circumstances: - (a) the decision does not comply with the Financial Regulations of the Accountable Body; - (b) the decision would be contrary to any requirements laid out in all agreements, including the SLA and the Joint Committee Agreement, for which the Accountable Body is responsible; - (c) the decision is unlawful; or - (d) the decision does not comply with the requirements of this Assurance Framework. - 4.7.2 In circumstances where there is a conflict between the Accountable Body and the Accountability Board, the following process will be used in order to resolve the issue: - (a) In the first instance, any dispute will be escalated to the Chair of the Strategic Board and the Section 151 Officer of the Accountable Body within 10 working days of the dispute arising.
+The Chair of the Strategic Board and the Accountable Body Section 151 Officer will discuss the issue and, in good faith, attempt to resolve any such dispute in order to bring about an agreement on the action required to resolve issue. - (b) In the event that the Chairman of the Strategic Board and the Section 151 officer of the Accountable Body are unable to resolve the dispute, the matter will be referred to the Government (or grant awarding body if not the Government) for consideration.